 (h) Telephone wires are kept tight between the two poles in winter.

-(i) Equal volumes of different liquids expand by the different amount when they are heated to the same rise in temperature.
+(i) Equal volumes of different liquids expand by a different amount when they are heated to the same rise in temperature.

 (j) Solids expand the least and gases expand the most on being heated.